A message on the topic of biological death. Main signs of clinical death

 • heart failure;

-• blockage respiratory tract(lung disease, suffocation);
+• blockage respiratory tract(lung diseases, suffocation);

-• big loss blood in case of injuries, wounds;
+• big loss blood from injuries, wounds;

-• damage to tissues by electricity;
+• electrical damage to tissues;

 • extensive burns, wounds;